 For in depth reason Sunday being a Holiday please be with us till the end.

-Why do we have a holiday on Sunday – History of Sunday holiday
+Why do we have a holiday on Sunday – Historical significance of Sunday holiday

 Why we celebrate Sunday as a holiday and why schools, colleges and govt departments are closed on Sunday?
 It’s the story before independence in India in 1881 when the Indian Mill Workers who worked in the mill at that time used to work for all seven days in a week without any days off.